mbmontana785/MLB_Game_Predictor/README.md

 ## Model iteration
 Our final dataset has 4,312 rows and 24 columns, not including the target variable.

+The train-test split was 80/20.

 These are the test scores for the models we tried:

 ![Visualization showing test scores of each model we tried.](C:\Users\Owner\Sports Betting\MLB_Game_Outcome\Model_Viz.png)

+We decided on Logistic Regression with the regularization parameter set at C=0.001.
+The accuracy on the test set was 57.4 percent.